<!-- doc-length-limit: 1000 -->

 Pattern Matching (Stage 1)#

-GocciaScript supports the Stage 1 TC39 Pattern Matching draft in interpreted and bytecode modes.
+GocciaScript supports the Stage 1 TC39 Pattern Matching draft in interpreter mode and bytecode mode.

 const result = match (message) {